 Rodney Parker studies dynamic, stochastic operational systems under centralized and competitive control, frequently with production capacity limits; inventory theory under stochastic demand in single-installations and multi-echelon supply chains; market entry and deterrence strategies; and pricing decisions in conjunction with operational considerations.
 His interest in capacity limits, inventory control, and coordination is driven by the fact that these elements result in significant and enduring operational costs for many firms.
 He also is interested in industrial organization, the marketing-operations interface, and health care (operational and clinical systems).
-He has taught at the Yale School of Management, the Johnson Graduate School of Management at Cornell University, and the University of Washington Business School.
+He has taught at the Yale School of Management, the Johnson Graduate School of Management at Cornell University, the University of Washington Business School, and the University of Michigan Business School.
 Parker also has held positions on the IBM Research staff and General Motors Corporation's advanced engineering staff, and practiced as an engineer with BHP Steel.

 "My experience at General Motors, IBM, and BHP has highlighted the importance of conveying practical and relevant problems clearly and succinctly.
 Identifying relevant and important problems for my research derived from practice is likewise true for choosing topics to teach in class."

 Parker's published works include "Optimal Policies for a Capacitated Two-Echelon Inventory System" in Operations Research, "Inventory Management Under Market Size Dynamics" in Management Science, "Managing a Non-Cooperative Supply Chain with Limited Capacity" in Operations Research, "On Hospice Operations Under Medicare Reimbursement Policies" in Management Science, and "Manufacturing Flexibility: Measures and Relationship" in the European Journal of Operational Research.